VijayRod/demo/aks/servicemesh-istio/README.md

    nginx.default      Kubernetes     SYNCED     SYNCED     SYNCED     SYNCED     NOT SENT     istiod-asm-1-17-67f9f55ccb-j85bk     1.17.1-distroless
    ```

    2a.
 If an envoy/pod is missing from the above output, it means that it is not currently connected to an Istio Pilot instance and thus will not receive any configuration.
-Additionally, if it is marked as "STALE", it likely means there are networking issues or the Istio Pilot needs to be scaled.

-   2b.
-"SYNCED" and "NOT SENT" are usually seen in the output.
-"STALE" indicates a networking issue between Envoy and Istiod.
+   2b. `SYNCED` and `NOT SENT` are usually seen in the output. `STALE` indicates a networking issue between Envoy and Istiod or the Istio Pilot needs to be scaled.

    2c.
 Refer to the advanced user note [below](#section-4-for-advanced-users) for further information about the output if required.